 You may not realize it, but most modern chewing gum contains plastic, and manufacturers derive them from finite and polluting petroleum products.
 When you choose plastic-free gum or bubble gum, you take a small step towards a more ethical and sustainable future.

-There are several reasons why consuming and the impact of plastic chewing gum is a problem.
+There are several reasons why consuming and the environmental impact of plastic chewing gum is a problem.
 Here are just some of the reasons to make sure you are not part of this problem and, if you choose to chew gum, that you make the switch to plastic-free options.

 Nonetheless, there are concerns over a range of other gum ingredients, several of which many believe to cause harm to humans (and animals).

 All too often, it is worryingly tricky to determine what is actually in your favorite gum brands.
 Most chewing gums list 'gum base' as one of their ingredients.
 This, you might say, potentially hides a multitude of sins from people buying regular chewing gum.

 Fortunately, there are a few all-natural, plastic-free, biodegradable gums out there to consider.
 Choosing these options rather than opting for damaging brands is one more way to live in a more ethical, sustainable, and eco-friendly way.

 Of course, plastic-free, natural, and biodegradable chewing gum have a range of benefits.
 It not only avoids the problems with plastic outlined above.
 Choosing it can also help you avoid various unhealthy or environmentally damaging ingredients.

 This all-natural chewing gum is handmade in New York City.
 It contains only organic vegetable glycerin, organic rice flour, and natural flavoring and is naturally sweetened with organic raw cane sugar.

 Due to consumer pressure, Glee gum switched from a plastic chewing gum formulation to one made from tree sap called chicle, calcium carbonate, candelilla wax, and citrus peels.
 These natural gums also come in biodegradable packaging.

 All Chewsy gums are naturally plant-based, vegan, and biodegradable.
 They are made with a plastic-free organic gum base.
 You can explore a range of flavors, including natural cinnamon, lemon, and of course, peppermint.